bbhitec/bbhitec.github.io/README.md

 A clean personal landing page with a quick intro and projects display.<br>

 ## Gains
-- Self-learning and polishing HTML5 and CSS3
+- Self-learning and polishing HTML5, CSS3 and JS
-- Responsive elements behavior, various device testing
+- Responsive elements behavior, various devices testing
+- Basic Front-End: elements arrangement and animation

 ### Other Gains
 - Using Git submodules (a child website)